House of X and Powers of X

-House of X and Powers of X (abbreviated as HOX and POX) are two 2019 comic book miniseries published by Marvel Comics featuring the X-Men, by writer Jonathan Hickman and artists Pepe Larraz, R.B.
-Silva and Marte Gracia.
-Both books are part of a crossover storyline within the Marvel Universe that lead to the "Dawn of X" relaunch.
+House of X and Powers of X (abbreviated as HOX and POX) are two 2019 comic book miniseries published by Marvel Comics featuring the X-Men by writer Jonathan Hickman and artists Pepe Larraz, R. B. Silva, and Marte Gracia.
+Both books are part of a crossover storyline within the Marvel Universe that led to the "Dawn of X" relaunch and started the Krakoan Age (October 2019 – June 2024).